What is cloud infrastructure

 - Private: In the private architecture model, the cloud infrastructure is dedicated to a single client as resources are not shared internally.
 It is suitable for companies that desire a high level of security.

 - Public: Public cloud architecture consists of third-party cloud service providers who offer cloud services to multiple customers.
-It uses a multi-tenant environment approach to lower the overall cost of computing resources whilst maintaining security for each individual client’s environment.
+It uses a multi-tenant environment approach to lower the overall cost of computing resources whilst maintaining security for each client’s environment.